• Skip to main content

 A list of children's books to teach citizenship wouldn't be complete without a few books that touch on voting rights and how elections work.
 The meaning of citizenship cannot be divorced from history and I encourage you to discuss how people transformed the process of voting and elections over time.

-Lillian’s Right to Vote: A Celebration of the Voting Rights Act of 1965 by Jonah Winter.
 The elderly Lillian climbs a hill to vote for the first time.
-As she climbs she recalls the history of her family and African-Americans in her country and all it took to get to this point.
-Teaching your children about the responsibilities of citizenship necessarily includes a discussion about the necessity, and history of, voting rights - both the good and the ugly.
+As she climbs she recalls the history of her family and African-Americans in her country and what it took to get to this point.
+Teaching your children about the responsibilities of citizenship necessarily includes a discussion about the history of voting rights–both the good and the ugly.

-More books: Children's books about voting and elections
+MORE: Children's books about voting and elections

-Grace for President by Kelly DiPucchio.
-When Grace finds out there has never been a female president, she is determined to change that.
-While the boy she is up against makes popular promises and counts electoral votes, Grace works hard and steadily to earn her votes and show with her actions that she’s the right girl for the job.
+Grace finds out there has never been a female president, and she is determined to change that.
+While the boy she is up against makes popular promises and counts electoral votes, Grace works hard to earn votes and demonstrates with her actions that she’s the right girl for the job.
 The explanation of how electoral votes are cast is skillfully woven into the narrative, making this a great choice for discussions around election time.

-Books about Improving Your Community
+Improving Your Community

 To teach your children that being a citizen involves more than an official document, share with them all the ways they can be active agents of positive change.
 These books that teach citizenship include descriptions protesting what is wrong and working towards what is right.